unicode-org/cldr/docs/ldml/tr35-keyboards.md

 The Unicode Standard and related technologies such as CLDR have dramatically improved the path to language support.
 However, keyboard support remains platform and vendor specific, causing inconsistencies in implementation as well as timeline.

-> “More and more language communities are determining that digitization is vital to their approach to language preservation and that engagement with Unicode is essential to becoming fully digitized.
+More and more language communities are determining that digitization is vital to their approach to language preservation and that engagement with Unicode is essential to becoming fully digitized.
 For many of these communities, however, getting new characters or a new script added to The Unicode Standard is not the end of their journey.
-The next, often more challenging stage is to get device makers, operating systems, apps and services to implement the script requirements that Unicode has just added to support their language. …
+The next, often more challenging stage is to get device makers, operating systems, apps and services to implement the script requirements that Unicode has just added to support their language.

->
-> “However, commensurate improvements to streamline new language support on the input side have been lacking.
-CLDR’s new Keyboard Subcommittee has been established to address this very gap.”
+However, commensurate improvements to streamline new language support on the input side have been lacking.
+CLDR’s new Keyboard Subcommittee has been established to address this very gap.
-> _(Cornelius et. al, “Standardizing Keyboards with CLDR,” presented at the 45th Internationalization and Unicode Conference, Santa Clara, California, USA, October 2021)_

-The CLDR keyboard format seeks to address these challenges, by providing an interchange format for the communication of keyboard mapping data independent of vendors and platforms.
+This document describes an interchange format for the communication of keyboard mapping data independent of vendors and platforms.
 Keyboard authors can then create a single mapping file for their language, which implementations can use to provide that language’s keyboard mapping on their own platform.

 Additionally, the standardized identifier for keyboards can be used to communicate, internally or externally, a request for a particular keyboard mapping that is to be used to transform either text or keystrokes.
 The corresponding data can then be used to perform the requested actions.
 For example, a remote screen-access application (such as used for customer service or server management) would be able to communicate and choose the same keyboard layout on the remote device as is used in front of the user, even if the two systems used different platforms.